danmondy/kindred/README.md

 This is a go website, though it's immediate functionality could be static.

-Plan is to deploy with zeek.co
+Plan is to deploy with Google Cloud Run, maybe docker